jjtorroglosa/MQTTrooper/README.md

 ### HTTP API

+> [!WARNING]
+> This application doesn't implement any security for the http layer.
+Take a look to the security section

 When the HTTP interface is enabled, you can execute commands by making GET requests to the `/r` endpoint.

 - **URL**: `http://<bind_address>:<port>/r`